Go Back

 Meteorologists often refer to the effects of climate patterns using a concept known as teleconnections.
 Teleconnections are a series of factors, like sea surface temperatures, that can have implications on weather conditions in areas far from the origin of those factors.

-"Most of the weather the U.S. experiences first has to travel across the Pacific Ocean," Bauer explained.
+Want to know what the weather will be like in a few days?
+Just look to the west, as most of the weather the U.S. experiences first has to travel across the Pacific Ocean.

 So, how can La Niña, a phenomenon that occurs thousands of miles away, influence weather in the U.S.?
 The cooler water in the equatorial Pacific can help to amplify the northern jet stream, also known as the polar jet stream, which is a major driver in where storms track across the country during winter.
 A more potent polar jet stream ushers in colder air and more frequent storms across the northern tier of the nation.
-At the same time, the pattern also weakens the southern jet stream, known as the subtropical jet stream, and often results in drier and milder weather across southern areas of the U.S.
+At the same time, the pattern also weakens the southern jet stream, known as the subtropical jet stream, and often results in drier and warmer weather across southern areas of the U.S.

 Even though stronger storms may not make it past the Rockies as frequently, a greater number of weak storms may navigate across the Midwest and Great Lakes.
 This can keep snowfall totals at normal or even above-normal levels with many smaller events occurring, rather than a blockbuster snowstorm or two.